danfuzz/samizdat/doc/layer-0-restrictions.md

 Strings
 -------

-Neither hexadecimal nor entity escapes are recognized in string literals.
+Neither hexadecimal nor entity escapes are recognized in string literals in Layer 0.
 Parsing of these is implemented in Layer 2.

 Variable Definition
 -------------------

-Only immutable variable definitions (`def name = ...`) are recognized.
+Only immutable variable definitions (`def name = ...`) are recognized in Layer 0.
 TODO: Mutable variable definitions are implemented in Layer 2.

 Parsing
 -------

-Parsing syntax (parsing blocks and parsing operators) is not recognized at all.
+Parsing syntax (parsing blocks and parsing operators) is not recognized at all in Layer 0.
 This is implemented in Layer 1.

 Operators
 ---------